 Constantly guiding their decisions can create a dependency.
 There will be times when you won’t be around to advise your mentee.
 You want to build their confidence in their decision-making skills.
 Encourage your mentee to make decisions on their own.

 7. Hold Each Other Accountable

 “Accountability separates the wishers in life from the action-takers that care enough about their future to account for their daily actions. ” – John Di Lemme

 The American Society of Training and Development (ASTD) discovered that accountability increases the chances of success by 65%.
 The success rate increases to 95% when you have someone that is holding you accountable to that goal.

 When you don’t have someone holding you accountable, it is easy to procrastinate and start slacking off.
-Meeting regularly with your protege provides a framework for accountability.
-It allows you to discover whether they have been progressing towards their goals or neglecting to take action.
+Meeting regularly with your mentee provides a framework for accountability.
+It allows you to discover whether they have been progressing towards their goals discussed or neglecting to take action.

-Your protege should hold you accountable as well.
+Your mentee should hold you accountable as well.
 As a mentor, you are responsible for providing guidance.
-Your protege can hold you accountable for following through with mentoring meetings.
+Your mentee can hold you accountable for following through with mentoring meetings.
 Accountability is a key skill to master when learning how to be a mentor.

 8. Network with Them

 “Networking is not about just connecting people.
 It’s about connecting people with people, people with ideas, and people with opportunities.” – Michele Jennae